storj/docs/app/node/payouts/zk-sync-opt-in-for-snos/page.md

 3. Enter the amount you want to send into the **Amount** field.

-    You will see a transaction fee, [one-time activation fee](https://zksync.io/faq/tutorials.html#account-activation) (only the first time you make a send to Ethereum), and the estimated fee values expressed in the token you selected (STORJ) and its equivalent value in USD.&#x20;
+    You will see a transaction fee, [one-time activation fee](https://zksync.io/faq/tutorials.html#account-activation) (only the first time you make a send to Ethereum), and the estimated fee values expressed in the token you selected (STORJ) and its equivalent value in USD.

     ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/_kgYHzc8ry0gtPmSQJJSA_image.png)